FrostyJames/knowledge-base/README.md

 **Knowledge Base** – a collaborative platform designed to help users create, manage, and share information efficiently.
 It allows user registration, secure login, and full CRUD functionality for managing knowledge entries.
 Built with a **Flask backend** and a **React frontend**, this project showcases seamless integration between a Python API and a modern JavaScript interface.

-By James Ivan  & Team
+By James Ivan, Martin muthaura, Susan wanjiru, Edwin mwaniki, Caleb muindi

 ---